hacatu/gtess/README.md

 around the current point, moving to another point with unvisited outgoing edges if we have visited all of them.
 Once we have visited all directed edges, we are done.

+Both of these algorithms are linear time and constant space, if we assume the the number of edges of a region is bounded by a constant for the scanline algorithm and the number of edges meeting at a vertex is bounded by a constant for the BFS algorithm.
+These assumptions are both mostly true for crease patterns.
+Regions with many sides are more common than vertices with many edges though.